Why playing the Caro-Kann?

 6. Stealth Factor

 In the game Novak-Molkanov, Klatovy 2018 White played a couple of apparently normal, but inaccurate moves.
 At first glance, the position looks roughly equal, with White having a spatial advantage.
 However, after the standard pawn break 16..c5 Black already stood clearly better (ca. -1.0 pawn units)!
 As it turns out, White’s position is vastly overextended.
 He suffers from weak pawns on h5, c4 and f2 as well as from his exposed king.
-This overextension disease is White’s main problem in the main line, but it is unknown to non-experts.
+This over-extension disease is White’s major problem in the main line, but it is unknown to non-experts.
 You can call it a fundamental positional trap.
 The good thing is that all Black had to do to achieve this clear advantage was to play solid moves.
-He didn’t have to sacrifice material or submit his king to danger.
+He didn’t have to sacrifice material or submit his king to too much danger.
 All he did was unrolling boring routine moves.

 7. Static slope

 Many opening positions see a match-up between one side having a static advantage and the other side having a dynamic advantage.
 In the Caro-Kann main line White has a temporary space advantage and, along with it, potential attacking chances on the kingside, which equates to having the dynamic advantage.
 On the other hand, his position is potentially over-extended, which can be exploited mid- to long-term.
 The player with the static disadvantage is standing on the static slope.
 If he fails to use his dynamic assets to bring about positive changes, his static disadvantage will become more obvious with every move that goes by.
 He is sliding down the slippery static slope.
 Personally, I find it more easy to play with the static advantage, as it plays itself, whereas the dynamic advantage sometimes calls for drastic measures such as sacrificing material.

 Do you want to become a master of the Caro-Kann?